Chenani

-Chanani or Chenani is a town and tehsil in the Udhampur district, in the Indian union territory of Jammu and Kashmir.
+Chanani or Chenani is a town and tehsil in the Udhampur district, in the Indian union territory of Jammu and Kashmir in the disputed Kashmir region.
 It is governed by a notified area council (city council).
 Before 1947, it was an internal jagir ruled by a Chandel (Rajput) ruler in the princely state of Jammu and Kashmir.
 This Town has further gained importance after getting the Asia's longest tunnel from chenani to nasari.

 History

-Until 1947, Chenani principality was ruled by a Rajput clan (Anthal), Chandel Rajputs who came to this place in the 9th century AD from Kot Kalhur, Bilaspur Himachal Pradesh.
+Until 1947, Chenani principality was ruled by a Rajput clan (Anthal), Chandel Rajputs who came to this place in the 7th century AD from Kot Kalhur, Bilaspur Himachal Pradesh.
 Natives of this region approached Raja Bir Chand of Bilaspur and requested that he save them from the atrocities of local Ranas.
 Raja Bir Chand sent his younger brother Raja Gambhir Chand.
 (A Chandel Rajput ruler) along with an army to help the natives.
 On reaching Chenani, Raja Gambhir Chand made the Ranas leave the place and established an independent State which continued till 1947.
 During this period 52 Rajas of this clan of Rajputs ruled this erstwhile princely state.